 Npc11: The reference point between the AUSF and Prose Anchor Function (PAnF).
 It is used to store the Prose context info for a 5G ProSe Remote UE.

+Npc12: The reference point between the PAnF and UDM.
+It is used to obtain the UE's subscription information for the authorization of the UE-to-Network Relay service.